ON THIS PAGE: You will learn about how doctors describe myeloma’s growth or spread. This is called the stage. Use the menu to see other pages.

 Compression fracture of the spine

 Other symptoms include symptomatic hyperviscosity (thickening of the blood), amyloidosis, and repeated serious bacterial infections (more than 2 episodes in 12 months).
-Patients with CRAB features require active treatment.
+Patients with 1 or more CRAB feature need active treatment for the myeloma.

 People may also be treated, even if they do not have CRAB features, if any of the following conditions apply: